FAQS - Frequently Asked Questions

 Virtually any product or service used in agribusiness, ranging from farm implements and livestock equipment to seed and feed, plus chemicals and computers.
 There’s a lot to see for full-time, traditional farmers as well as compact tractors and equipment for part-time, “lifestyle” farmers.
 In addition, the Family Living Center features a wide assortment of items for use in and around the (farm) home.

-An adult ticket is $10 or just $7 when you use a discount coupon.
-To get a $3 discount coupon, go to a participating North American Equipment Dealers Association dealer and retailer.
+An adult ticket is $10 or $7 when you use a discount coupon.
+To get a $3 discount coupon, go to a participating North American Equipment Dealers Association dealer and retailer or fill out the form under our attend tab and a coupon will be emailed directly to you.
+You can show the coupon at the door when you arrive at the American Royal Complex.
 Children 12 and under get in free with a paying adult.

 Yes, the exhibit area is completely indoors sheltered from the elements, but with plenty of room for even the biggest, tallest combines.

 Yes, both floors of the American Royal Complex are easy to navigate for attendees with disabilities.
 The American Royal Complex was completely remodeled in 1993, so the facility is fully accessible.
+You can locate elevators on both ends of the facility or the escalator on the south end of the complex.
 Unfortunately, we do not have wheelchairs or scooters for rent.
 See the map of the American Royal Complex.

 Yes, you can visit the Blue Ribbon Café, a full-service restaurant on the upper level at the north end of the exhibit hall.
-You’ll also find a number of fast-food concession stands.
-These serve everything from pork tenderloin sandwiches, nachos and hot dogs to fun foods such as cotton candy and ice cream.
+You’ll also find a number of fast-food concession stands in the main hall.
+2 food trucks are located in Hale Arena, 1 taco vendor in Governor’s, a pizza and root beer truck in Lower Level, and 2 food trucks in the Upper Level.
+The Upper Level is also a place to go for other food items such as roasted peanuts, cotton candy, lemonade, frozen protein drinks, popcorn and more!
 (Food items are subject to change each year.)

-Lost children are taken to the Security Office, located near the north end of the Central Exhibit Hall.
-If the child is not in that room, the security team will work diligently using the phones and radios to locate the child.
+Lost children are taken to the Security Office, located near the north end of the Central Exhibit Hall, or the show office which is located at the south end of Central Exhibit Hall.
+Announcements will be made if a child can report their parental information.
+If the child is not able to relay information or in the security office, the security team will work diligently using phones and radios.
+Shall a parent need to locate a child, we will use the same methods with our security team to locate them within the facility.